typestack/routing-controllers/README.md

     a.
 If you are using express:

     ```typescript
+    import "reflect-metadata"; // this shim is required
     import {createExpressServer} from "routing-controllers";
     import "./UserController";  // we need to "load" our controller. this is required
     createExpressServer().listen(3000); // register controllers routes in our express application
     ```

     b.
 If you are using koa v2:

     ```typescript
+    import "reflect-metadata"; // this shim is required
     import {createKoaServer} from "routing-controllers";
     import "./UserController";  // we need to "load" our controller. this is required
     createKoaServer().listen(3000); // register controllers routes in our express application
     ```

 3. Open in browser `http://localhost:3000/users`.
 You should see `This action returns all users` in your browser.
 If you open `http://localhost:3000/users/1` you should see `This action returns user #1` in your browser.

 ## More usage examples

-### Return promises
+#### Return promises

-You can return a promise in the controller, and it will wait until promise resolved and return in a response a promise result.
+You can return a promise in the controller, and it will wait until promise resolves and return in a response a promise result.

 ```typescript
 import {Controller, Param, Body, Get, Post, Put, Delete} from "routing-controllers";